dlavery/cam-api/README.md

 The ruleset has features for more general use:
 * Recursive conditional check meaning nested 'and' or 'or' clauses are supported
 * Comparison operators [NULL, IN, EQ, LT, GT, LE, GE] are supported
-* A 'then' clause without a 'when' can be used for default values
+* A 'then' clause without a 'when' can be used for default values.

 The ruleset has the following drawback:
 * The subject to which a ruleset applies must have a flat attribute structure, currently nested JSON objects are not supported.